Do I need a passport?

 What is VAT and how do I get it refunded?

 In Ireland almost all consumer products are subject to Value Added Tax (VAT).
-VAT is a "hidden tax" — already added into the purchase price of any souvenirs bought on a visit (there are two notable exceptions in Ireland: no VAT on books and no VAT on children's clothing and footwear).
-Americans are entitled to a refund of VAT paid.
+VAT is a “hidden tax” — already added into the purchase price of any souvenirs bought on a visit (there are two notable exceptions in Ireland: no VAT on books and no VAT on children’s clothing and footwear).
+All non-EU residents are entitled to a refund of VAT paid.
 In order to get this refund you must get a VAT-refund form at the time of purchase from each store in which you shop.
 This is very important.
-Unlike business travelers, leisure travelers aren't entitled to refunds on the tax they spend on hotels, transportation and meals.
+Unlike business travelers, leisure travelers aren’t entitled to refunds on the tax they spend on hotels, transportation and meals.

 How do I make phone calls while on my trip?
 Will my cell phone work?